Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4322.982105,4329.356095.md

 ### Transcript

-> the Alpha is pretty small small Wow
+> the Alpha is pretty small small Wow clear players or it's smart to be a bit more irregular